helpermethod/up/README.md

 *Trapped in a deeply nested subfolder, with no way out? up to the rescue!*

-up is a tiny shell function which allows you to switch to any parent directory by entering its name.
+up is a tiny shell function which allows you to switch to any parent directory by entering its (base)name.

 ## :sparkles: Features